Tripswitch

 • cron workers

-• or any system that can send metrics
+• any system that can call an API

 Who it is for